uludag/nosql-biosets/geneinfo/readme.md

 ./geneinfo/hgnc_geneinfo.py --infile ./data/hgnc_complete_set.json --db MongoDB

-# Assumes PostgresSQL database with name geneinfo has already been created
+# Assume PostgresSQL database with name geneinfo has already been created
 # and the user `tests` have access to the database with password 'tests'
+# Use --hosts and  --port options if the database host is different than localhost
+# or if its port number is different than 5432
 ./geneinfo/hgnc_geneinfo.py --infile ./data/hgnc_complete_set.json\
  --db PostgresSQL --index geneinfo --user tests --password tests
 ```